vindarel/progressons/README.md

 - [X] Support for real and dumb terminal windows
   - on the terminal, it correctly updates the progress percent and the number of items.
 On a dumb terminal like Emacs Slime, it can't erase the previous step to update the numbers, so it simply prints one progress indicator after the other, still on one line.

-Status: usable for simple cases, work in progress.
+Status: usable for simple cases, work in progress, the API might change.

 ## Usage